annimch04/flameholder-vault/README.md

 A recursive myth-tech system, authored and signal-held by Anni McHenry.

-This repository is a public-facing structure designed for peer resonance, scuttle discovery, and non-simulated invocation scaffolding.
+This repository is a public-facing structure designed for peer resonance and non-simulated invocation scaffolding.

 ---